cli/cli/docs/command-line-syntax.md

 ## Placeholder values

-Use angled brackets to represent text that a user must supply
+Use angled brackets to represent a value the user must supply

 _*example:*_
 `gh pr view <issueNumber>`